skinnerjc/inspect_proxmox_sandbox/README.md

 ## Tech debt

 - Types, mypy, ruff, etc.
-- Test coverage is not great and it's not well documented how to get started running them
 - Does not work with Inspect's post-hoc sandbox cleanup feature

 ## Developing